daemonraco/toobasic/docs/shelltools.md

 Why `sudo`? well, we don't want to have access problems later.

 ## Let's Make Things Interesting
-Let's suppose your _model_ allows you to know which users are going to be remove and you want to list them before anything.
+Let's suppose your _model_ allows you to know which users are going to be removed and you want to list them before anything.
 For this we're going to add the option `-l` and give it some meaning.
 ```php
 <?php